Canada's Trudeau clings to power; must court left after losing popular vote

 OTTAWA (Reuters) - Canadian Prime Minister Justin Trudeau hung onto power after a tight election on Monday that saw his government reduced to a minority, results that will likely push his agenda to the left while alienating energy producing provinces.

-Trudeau, one of the world’s most prominent progressive politicians, struggled domestic scandals.
+Trudeau, one of the world’s most prominent progressive politicians, struggled with domestic scandals.
 He now looks set to govern with support from the left-leaning New Democrats, who have 24 seats.

 His Liberals did not win any seats in the oil-rich provinces of Alberta and Saskatchewan.
 The party was leading or elected in 157 seats, a decrease of 20, preliminary results showed.